 When Tableau content or external assets are moved between projects with different permission settings, Asset permissions settings determine the logic of how permissions are applied.

-- Moving assets into a locked project will override the existing permission rules and enforce the destination’s permissions.
+• Moving assets into a locked project overrides the existing permission rules and enforce the destination’s permissions.

-- Moving assets into a customizable project will maintain the existing permission rules on the asset.
+• Moving assets into a customizable project maintains the existing permission rules on the asset.

-Note: Prior to Tableau Server 2022.3 and Tableau Cloud June 2022, external assets could not be in projects, and permissions on tables were managed through the Table permissions setting of the parent database.
+Note: Prior to Tableau Server 2022.3 and Tableau Cloud June 2022, external assets couldn’t be in projects, and permissions on tables were managed through the Table permissions setting of the parent database.
 Beginning with Tableau Server 2022.3 and Tableau Cloud June 2022, external assets can be in projects.
-If a database or a table is moved into a project, older settings to control table permissions through the database are ignored, and the database or table permissions follow the logic of other assets, above.
+If a database or a table is moved into a project, older settings to control table permissions through the database are ignored, and the database or table permissions follow the logic of other assets.

 Move projects